We accept a limited number of students per cohort of UX Academy, and evaluate applicants based on the following prerequisites:

 English Language Proficiency

 Clear and effortless communication between students and mentors is a vital part of the UX Academy experience.
 We require all students to have a minimum CEFR level of C1 or greater.

-- Check out http://trydesignlab.com/ux-academy/ and confirm that the program fits your goals.
+- Read more about UX Academy and confirm the program fits your goals.

 - Attend our next webinar.